Tableau Server Mail Scheduler

 Inform anyone you want

 Perfectly scheduled Tableau Dashboards from multiple workbooks by email.
-Curious how to deliver PDF reports of your Tableau Dashboards by email to large groups of users?
-Tableau Server PDF Scheduler is the simplest way to achieve your goal!
-Within minutes you are able to deliver your dashboards by email from one or multiple workbooks into a single PDF file.
+Curious how to deliver PDF reports, CSV files or inline images of your Tableau Dashboards by email to large groups of users?
+Tableau Server Mail Scheduler is the simplest way to achieve your goal!

-The PDF Scheduler is the missing enterprise functionality in the broad set of features Tableau Server already has to offer.
+The Mail Scheduler is the missing enterprise functionality in the broad set of features Tableau Server already has to offer.
 Recipients (inside or outside your orginazation) do not need any Tableau experience nor do they need to logon to your Tableau Server.
-They will receive the filtered dashboards as PDF files in their mailbox by the schedule you define.
+They will receive the filtered dashboards as PDF, CSV or inline images in their mailbox by the schedule you define.
 You are able to send one PDF file with several dashboards from multiple workbooks on your Tableau Server, or you can choose to send several PDF files with only one personalized dashboard.
 The choice is yours!

 - Billed Annually